pcordone/CS573-Fall-2021-project/README.md

 * Change the visualization from a radial stacked bar chart to a radial line chart for the new dataset.

 Week 10
-*
+* Discuss in 1 on 1 with Prof. Curran ideas for how to visualize the new dataset.
+Decided on binning the data to reduce the amount of data that is being visualized.  the line chart showed too much to be meaningful.

-Week 10
+Week 11
 * Add the additional menus for choosing the period and all accounts.<br>

-Week 11
+Week 12
 * Add the choice of period cycle selection.<br>

-Week 12
+Week 13
 * Host the visualization on github.<br>

-Week 13
+Week 14
 * Tryout different animations to decide on which work best.<br>

-Week 14
+Week 15
 * Test on different datasets and fix any bugs.<br>

-Week 15
-* Buffer to all for project slipage or improve interactions.

 ## Citations
 [1]C. J. Meinrenken et al., “MFRED, 10 second interval real and reactive power for groups of 390 US apartments of varying size and vintage,” Sci Data, vol. 7, no. 1, p.
 375, Nov.
 2020, doi: 10.1038/s41597-020-00721-w.